karol-muszynski/academic-kickstart/content/project/laborlawpolicy/laborlawpolicy.md

   focal_point = ""
 +++

-The project to analyse what happened on Polish labor market after the outbreak of the economic crisis.
+The project intends to analyse what happened on Polish labor market after the outbreak of the economic crisis.
+It's focus is on labor law violations and circumventions, such as use of non-standard contracts.

 PI: Karol Muszyński PhD, University of Warsaw